Topl/BramblSc-docs/docs/Modules/Query/brambl_query.md

 ##### Happy Path with Varied Confidence Factor

-* **Given** that there are already at least six blocks other in the Genus service's database
+* **Given** that there are already at least six other blocks in the Genus service's database
 * **And** no additional blocks are added to the Genus service's database while this test is in progress
-* **And** the block at the top of the blockchain has a confidence factor less than .9
+* **And** the block at the top of the blockchain has a confidence factor less than 0.9
-* **And** there is a block in the blockchain other than the genesis block that has a confidence factor greater than 0.99
+* **And** there is a block in the blockchain other than the genesis block that has a confidence factor greater than 0.9
 * **When**
     ```
     getBlockByDepth(h, 0.0)
     ```
-* **Then** the call immediately returns a `BlockV2.Full` for the block that is at the top of the blockchain
+* **Then** the call immediately returns a `co.topl.proto.models.block.FullBlock` for the block that is at the top of the blockchain
 * **When**
     ```
     getBlockByDepth(h, 0.9)
     ```
-* **Then** the call immediately returns a `BlockV2.Full` for a block that is at a lower height in the blockchain.
+* **Then** the call immediately returns a `co.topl.proto.models.block.FullBlock` for a block that is at a lower height in the blockchain.

 ##### Non Existent Block